AElfProject/AElf/docs/crosschain/setup.md

 ```

 The creation request will create a proposal with the Parliament contract.
 After calling this method, a **ProposalCreated** log will be created in which the **ProposalId** be found.
 This ID will enable the producers to approve it.

+In order for the creation request to succeed, some assertions must pass:
+- the Sender can only have one pending request at any time.
+- the locked token amount must be greater than 0 and higher than the indexing price.
+- the token initial issue list must contain at least one token and all with an **amount** greater than 0.
+- the initial resource amount list must contain all resource tokens of the chain and the value must be greater than 0.
+- the cross chain contract must have a larger allowance from the proposer (Sender of the transaction) than the locked token amount: (allowance(Sender to Cross chain contract > locked token amount)).

 ### Approving the proposal (producers)